Plant-based fish alternatives

 Nature’s Charm Vegan Calamari

-Nature’s Charm is sometimes in Supermarkets, often Countdown, but you’ll definitely be able to find their products in local vegan grocery stores such as the Cruelty Free Shop and V1 Vegan, who both deliver online.
-The vegan calamari comes ready to eat.
-The banana blossom has a fish-like texture, you’ll need to batter and fry these.
-Serve with some oven chips to get the classic kiwi ‘fish’ and chip meal.
+Nature’s Charm banana blossom is sometimes in Supermarkets, often Woolworths/Countdown, and you’ll definitely be able to find this product at The Vegan Shop, which also delivers online.
+The banana blossom has a fish-like texture.
+You’ll need to batter and fry these.
+Check out this delicious recipe.
+Serve with some oven chips to get the classic Kiwi ‘fish’ and chip meal.

 Recipes

-Banana blossoms have a soft flakey texture that makes them the perfect base for recreating vegan ‘fish’.
-If you’ve been craving vegan ‘fish’ & chips on the beach, this is the recipe for you!
+Banana blossoms have a soft flakey texture that makes them the perfect base for recreating battered fish.
+Banana blossum is available at most supermarkets.
+If you’ve been craving vegan fish & chips, this is the recipe for you!

 Carrot ‘Salmon